TimHopg/42-NetPractice/README.md

 ### Q2

-- IP addresses B1 & D1 and A1 & C1 can be the same. `127.x.x.x` is loopback.
+- IP addresses B1 & D1 and A1 & C1 can be the same. `127.x.x.x` is loopback (and should not be used).

 ### Q3